tusharn3115/tusharn3115/README.md

-### :man_technologist: About Me :
 👋 Welcome to my profile!
-I'm Tushar Negi, a front-end web developer:
+I'm Tushar Negi, a Front-End Web Developer:

 - :telescope: I'm currently enhancing my skills in frontend development and creating web applications.

 - :zap: In my free time, I enjoy working on projects and experimenting with various effects and animations.